In addition to these specific FAQs we've also put together a general document applicable to all organisations:

 - Are we able to interview applicants online?

+The Government has provided detailed guidance on recruitment processes during this period.
 We would advise complying with government guidance on social distancing and making use of video/telephone conferencing and ensure that interviews are conducted by the panel and applicant in private.
 Discussion can then be held separately by the panel and interview forms completed accordingly.

 It is important that applicants are informed if there is a delay in the process when setting up these interviews as you would normally do.

 - Has anything changed regarding recruitment and checks?

 Yes.
 To ensure that the necessary DBS checks can still be carried out, the DBS standard and enhanced ID checking guidance has changed for a temporary period.

 - ID documents to be viewed over video link

 - scanned images to be used in advance of the DBS check being submitted

 - The applicant will be required to present the original versions of these documents when they first attend their employment or volunteering role.
 The change came into effect from 19 March 2020.

 - What can I ask staff to do while in school?